dishayan/Elastic-Search/README.md

+# Code list

-#YAML format code: - elasticsearch.yml
+YAML format code: - elasticsearch.yml which will be used by ansible playbook

-#JSON format code: - elasticsearch.template
+JSON format code: - elasticsearch.template which will be called above code to make cloudformation stack

 Above code is to create 3 node Elasticsearch cluster on AWS